 Nine Players Named Semifinalists for College Football’s Top Community Service Award

-FORT WALTON BEACH, Fla. – November 5, 2019 - The Wuerffel Trophy, presented by the Chick-fil-A® Foundation, announced today its semifinalists for the 2019 Wuerffel Trophy.
+FORT WALTON BEACH, Fla. – December 7, 2020 – The Wuerffel Trophy announced today its semifinalists for the 2020 Wuerffel Trophy.

-The Wuerffel Trophy, known as "College Football's Premier Award for Community Service," is presented annually to the Football Bowl Subdivision player who best combines exemplary community service with athletic and academic achievement.
-Named after 1996 Heisman Trophy winning quarterback, Danny Wuerffel, from the University of Florida, the Wuerffel Trophy has honored over 1,200 nominees since its inception in 2005.
+The Wuerffel Trophy, known as “College Football’s Premier Award for Community Service,” is presented annually to the Football Bowl Subdivision player who best combines exemplary community service with athletic and academic achievement.
+Named after 1996 Heisman Trophy-winning quarterback from the University of Florida, Danny Wuerffel, the Wuerffel Trophy exists to honor college football players who serve others, celebrate their positive impact on society, and inspire greater service in the world.
+The award has honored over 1,300 nominees since its inception in 2005.

 Voting for the Wuerffel Trophy is performed by a national selection committee that includes college football television and print media, industry notables, former head coaches and prior Wuerffel Trophy recipients.

 The Wuerffel Trophy is a member of the National College Football Awards Association (NCFAA), which encompasses the most prestigious awards in college football.
-Founded in 1997, the NCFAA and its 25 awards boast more than 800 recipients, dating back to 1935.
-For more information, go to www.NCFAA.org.
+Founded in 1997, the NCFAA and its 25 awards now boast more than 800 recipients, dating back to 1935.
+Visit www.ncfaa.org to learn more about the association.